exoplatform/exo-documentation/docs/UserWallet.rst

-.. _UserReward:
+.. _UserWallet:

 #####################
-Managing your reward
+Managing your wallet
 #####################

 =======